-Cyberbullying means bullying by any electronic communication through the use of any electronic device, including but not limited to e-mail, text message, social media post, direct message.
-Cyberbullying includes the creation of a webpage, blog, or social media account, in which the creator assumes the identity of another person, or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition set of a more the definition of bullying.
+Cyberbullying means bullying by any electronic communication through the use of any electronic device, including but not limited to e-mail, Internet, instant message, or facsimile communications.
+Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person, or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying.